hadley/adv-r/Package-basics.md

 * a `inst/CITATION` file describes how to cite your package.
 If you have published a peer reviewed article which you'd like people to cite when they use your software, this is the place to put it.
+See [[package documentation|docs-package]] for the format that this file should have.

+And these directories:

+* `data/` which contains `.rdata` files if you want to include sample datasets (or other R objects) with your package.

+* `inst/doc/` for larger scale documentation like vignettes.
+See [[package documentation|docs-package]] for more details.

+* `inst/tests/` to contain your package [[testing]] code.

+* `inst/demo/` for larger scale demos.
+See [[package documentation|docs-package]] for more details.

+* `src` for the source code for any C or fortran functions you have written.

 ## Getting started

-To create a package the first thing (and sometimes the most difficult) is to come up with a name for it.
-Following the following rules for coming up with a name:
+When creating a package the first thing (and sometimes the most difficult) is to come up with a name for it.
+Follow these rules to make a good name:

 * The package name can only consist of letters and numbers, and must start with a letter